Jury selection: Canada

 Part XX of the Criminal Code of Canada provides for Procedure in Jury Trials.
 Section 625.1 of the Criminal Code of Canada is the authority for a pre-hearing conference.

-A pre-hearing conference is a conference held prior to the beginning of a trial.
+A pre-hearing conference is a conference held before the beginning of a trial.
 It is held between the prosecutor and the accused (or counsel for the accused) and is presided over by the court.
 The purpose of a pre-hearing conference is to promote a fair and expeditious trial.
 It considers matters that would be better decided before the start of the trial and makes arrangements for the decisions of those matters.

-Either the prosecutor, defence or the judge may initiate a motion for a pre-hearing conference.
+Either the prosecutor, defense, or the judge may initiate a motion for a pre-hearing conference.

-A pre-hearing conference is mandatory for any case to be tried by jury (per s.
+A pre-hearing conference is mandatory for any case to be tried by a jury (per s.
 625.1(2) of the Criminal Code of Canada).
 It must be presided over by a judge of the court that will try the accused and must be held in accordance with the rules of court made under sections 482 and 482.1.

 Case Law: A pre-hearing conference judge does not have the jurisdiction to review the Crown disclosure decisions or to order disclosure.